mujtaba-a-quadri/mujtaba-a-quadri.github.io.old/essays/wireframe.md

 ---

-## “Well okay, duh”
+## “Well, duh”, you say

-I hear you say.
 Well I don’t think that the difficulties of UI design are apparent as an outsider looking in.
 You look at all these big name webpages and their websites look clean and sleek, without a blemish.
 It can’t be that hard right?
 I mean, you could probably mock up something very similar looking in photoshop in a few minutes.

 But that overlooks a lot of the process behind a website, there’s a reason it “feels” sleek and clean, it’s been carefully made, remade, and refined.
 A lot of thought gets put into these abstract ideas that we can’t even really articulate.
 What does it mean for a website to “feel” clean, or “modern”?
 That’s not even mentioning things like color theory and making a website feel cohesive and intuitive to use.
 I mean, look at an HTML page with little to no css (or bad css), it’s hard to look at compared to the great websites we have nowadays.